genepattern/VisualizerLauncher/index.md

 ### To get started ...

 Download [visualizerLauncher.jar](https://github.com/genepattern/VisualizerLauncher/releases/download/v1.2.8b/visualizerLauncher-1.2.8-full.jar) and double-click the jar file.
-Alternatively, at a terminal window execute "java -jar visualizerLauncher-1.2.8-full.jar".

 ### Launching a visualizer ...
 Run the visualizer of interest in GenePattern, as you normally would.
 Once the Job Status page displays, and the visualizer fails to launch in your browser, you will now have the _job number_ to provide to the app.